FIBA U20 Women's EuroBasket

-The FIBA U20 Women's European Championship, is a basketball competition inaugurated in 2000.
+The FIBA U20 Women's EuroBasket is the new name for the FIBA U20 Women's European Championship, originally known as the FIBA Europe Under-20 Championship for Women.
+It is a women's youth basketball competition that was inaugurated with the 2000 edition.
 Until 2004 it was held biannually, but from 2005 onwards it is held every year.
 The current champions are Spain.